dade92/spring-example1/README.md

 ### CI/CD

-Linked to this project there is a CI/CD integration (Github actions) that is triggered on every master push.
-This will push automatically the docker image on the dockerhub registry, ready for the deployment.
+Linked to this project there is a CI/CD integration (Github actions) that is triggered on every master push and a different one on every push to other branches.
+The master pipeline will push automatically the docker image on the dockerhub registry, ready for the deployment.

 ## HOW TO RUN